Fastest free public RPC for Ethereum, BNB, Polygon and 23 more chains (plus Solana and Polkadot)

 Which public RPCs work without an API key in 2026?

-Cloudflare's public Ethereum gateway recently switched to a permissioned mode for many JSON-RPC methods.
-The endpoint still returns HTTP 200 quickly, but the body is increasingly a JSON-RPC error (`-32046 Cannot fulfill request`) rather than a block number.
-This benchmark catches the trap by classifying responses as `ok` only when both the HTTP status is 200 and the JSON-RPC body has a usable `result` field.
+Partially, and the trend is the wrong way.
+Cloudflare's public Ethereum gateway (cloudflare-eth) switched to a permissioned mode for many JSON-RPC methods.
+The endpoint still answers HTTP 200 quickly, but the body is increasingly a JSON-RPC error (`-32046 Cannot fulfill request`) rather than a block.
+This benchmark catches the trap by classifying a call as `ok` only when the HTTP status is 200 AND the JSON-RPC body has a usable `result` field, so Cloudflare's real success rate is visible in the Success column instead of hiding behind fast error responses.
 Latency without reliability is a misleading ranking signal for a public RPC.

 Which free RPC supports Ethereum archive node calls?